JosePereiraUA/rosetta-scripts/README.md

 percentage (using the `-s` flag, choose between `blosum62` or `conserved`).
 The results can also be displayed is reverse order (lower values first) by using the `-r` flag.

+## 11. STABILITY (stability.py)
+**`stability.py` script performs a relaxation protocol, without constraints, followed by RMSD calculation.**

+The objective is to measure the stability of the current conformation, if allowed to relax without constraints.
+Lower RMSD values infer higher stability.